PSY101 - General Psychology (3 cr.)

 PSY409 - History and Modern Systems of Psychology (3 cr.)

 The background to the development of psychological systems for pre-Greek times to the present; the assumptions, historical origins, characteristics, and comparative achievements and shortcomings of each.
-(Winter, Spring, Fall).
+(Fall/Winter/Spring/Summer).
 Liberal arts.
-Prerequisites: PSY101, 12 additional PSY credits.
+Prerequisites: junior status and PSY101 and PSY105 and PSY205 and PSY206.

 PSY412 - Educational Psychology (3 cr.)